tebexio/Tebex-Minecraft/.github/ISSUE_TEMPLATE/minecraft-plugin-bug-report.md

 Tebex has dedicated tracking of feature requests and user suggestions depending on the platform you're inquiring about. **If you have a suggestion, please use the appropriate link below to let us know.**

-Any suggestions created as issues will be closed and forwarded to our [Feedback Form].
+Any suggestions created as issues will be closed and forwarded to our [Feedback Form](https://wkf.ms/45PQwfE).

 #### For Plugin Features
 - Relating to the Minecraft plugin, commands, its functionality, etc.